 Vulcan Value Partners, LLC ("Vulcan") is an investment adviser registered with the SEC under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 Vulcan was founded in 2007 by C.T.
-Fitzpatrick, who is Vulcan's principal owner and serves as Chief Executive Officer and Chief Investment Officer.
-Mr. Fitzpatrick has 35 years of experience managing portfolios.
-The remainder of the firm's investment management team has a combined over 160 years of investing, operating, and analytical experience.
-Mr. Fitzpatrick, along with McGavock Dunbar, Hampton McFadden and Stephen Simmons, manage each of Vulcan's five portfolio strategies for separately managed accounts, as well as several pooled investment vehicles.
+Fitzpatrick, who is Vulcan's principal owner and serves as Chief Investment Officer.
+Mr. Fitzpatrick, along with McGavock Dunbar, Hampton McFadden, Stephen Simmons and Colin Casey manage each of Vulcan's five portfolio strategies for separately managed accounts, as well as several pooled investment vehicles.
 Mr. Fitzpatrick is primarily responsible for the day-to-day operation of, and final decision making for, each Vulcan investment portfolio and has served in that capacity since Vulcan's inception.

-At Vulcan, we are value investors-business analysts with a long-term time horizon focused on purchasing publicly-traded companies that are competitively entrenched at significant discounts to their intrinsic worth.
+At Vulcan, we are value investors-business analysts with a long-term time horizon focused on purchasing publicly-traded companies that we believe are competitively entrenched at significant discounts to our estimation of their intrinsic worth.
 We view equity investments as ownership in a business enterprise and approach investing as long-term partial ownership of businesses.
-As an independently owned and operated firm, we believe that our capital should be invested alongside Vulcan's client partners.
-For that reason, it is our policy that Vulcan's strategies and funds be the exclusive avenue for all Vulcan employees to access publicly-traded equity investments on a discretionary basis.
-Vulcan's goal is to compound capital at real rates of return significantly in excess of inflation over a five year time horizon.